hgamboa/nova-adv-inst/lab1-rpi.md

 ## Lab Goals

-## Goal 1 - Connect to vis ssh to the raspberry
+## Goal 1 - Connect to the raspberry pi via ssh to the raspberry

 * Find the mac address of the wifi pen to copute the local ip address.
 ** ex: 74Da38546692